 Our ethical standards

-The WPP Code of Business Conduct provides the framework for how we operate.
-It establishes the values and ethical standards that all our companies must implement.
+The WPP Code of Business Conduct provides the ethical framework for WPP and our companies.
+It sets out the values, principles and key points of policy that apply to everyone at WPP and that our companies must reflect in their own policies and procedures.
+It is supported by more detailed policies in key areas including anti-bribery and corruption.
 Senior managers in all our companies and our business partners and suppliers are asked to sign a copy of the WPP Code of Business Conduct each year to confirm they will comply with its principles.

 Our ethics training, ‘How we behave’, is compulsory for all employees.
-It covers topics such as diversity, privacy, human rights and avoiding misleading work.
+It covers topics such as diversity, human rights and avoiding misleading work.
 Our online training on anti-bribery and corruption covers the Foreign Corrupt Practices Act and UK Bribery Act on issues such as hospitality and gifts, facilitation payments and the use of third-party advisors.
 Training is updated every 2-3 years and employees are required to repeat the training following each update.
-Over 200,000 employees have completed our anti-bribery and corruption training and almost 200,000 have completed our ethics training since the last update in 2013.
-These figures are higher than our current number of employees as they include some employees who have since left the business.
-The training will be updated again in 2016.
+Over 126,700 employees have completed our anti-bribery and corruption training and 124,960 have completed our ethics training since the last update in summer 2016.

 We expect associate companies (those in which we hold a minority stake) and affiliate companies (preferred partners to whom we may refer business) to adopt ethical standards that are consistent with our own.